owickstrom/wickstrom.tech/src/_posts/2017-11-10-finite-state-machines-part-1-modeling-with-haskell.md

 After having given my talk at Code Mesh on this topic, and having spent a lot of time researching and preparing examples, I want to share the material in the form of a blog post series.
 Each post will cover increasingly advanced techniques that give greater static safety guarantees.
 That is not to say that the latter techniques are inherently better, nor that they are the ones that you should use.
 This series is meant as a small à la carte of event-driven state machine encodings and type safety, where you can choose from the menu based on your taste and budget.
 I will, however, present the techniques in a linear form.
 Also, note that these posts do not claim to exhaust all options for state machine encodings.

-There are many trade-offs, including type safety and strictness, implementation complexity, and how language, techinique, and library choices affect your team.
+There are many trade-offs, including type safety and strictness, implementation complexity, and how language, technique, and library choices affect your team.
 Taking one step towards *explicit state*, in an area where it leverages your project in doing so, can be the best choice.
 You don't have to go nuts with type systems to use explicit states in your program!
 Furthermore, most mainstream languages today let you encode states as data types in some way.

 ![Our journey begins in the Valley of Programmer Death, deep in the lands of Implicit State.
 Follow along for as long as you like, and settle down in a place of your choice.](/assets/fsm-map.png)